 Ashley holds her M.A. in Performance Studies from NYU's Tisch School of the Arts and BA in theatre directing and sociology/anthropology with minors in women/gender and Middle Eastern studies from Pace University.
 She is a member of AEA and SAG/AFTRA.

 Currently, Ashley is a faculty member at Pace University's School of Performing Arts and Hunter College.
-She has worked as a teaching artist and visiting artist/scholar at the Queens Theatre, McCarter Theatre Center (New Jersey), Wolf Pack (Oregon), Shanghai Theatre Academy (China), ASHTAR Theatre (Palestinian Territories) and Garden of Hope (Taiwan).
+She has worked as a teaching artist and visiting artist/scholar at the Queens Theatre, McCarter Theatre Center (New Jersey), Wolf Pack (Oregon), Shanghai Theatre Academy (China), ASHTAR Theatre (Palestine) and Garden of Hope (Taiwan).